|Villa Des Cigales||Self Catering||Saturday||5||10||3||Double sofabed for 2 adults|

-The interior of the house is tastefully furnished with two large living rooms, with fireplace, tv and music centre, dvd dolby digital surround, dining room; fully equipped kitchen with 4 electrical hobs, electric oven, fridge/freezer, microwave and dishwasher.
+The interior of the house is tastefully furnished with two large living rooms, tv and music centre, dvd dolby digital surround, dining room; fully equipped kitchen with induction panel for 4 pans, electric oven, fridge/freezer, microwave and dishwasher.

-The second large living room is ideal for a "getting away" quite retreat, or as a games room.
+The second large living room is ideal for a "getting away" quiet retreat, or as a games room.
 Board games and cards are provided.

-Surrounded by lush green countryside, olive groves and vineyards, the village of Grabels has various shops, including its own fresh bakery, butcher, 2 grocery stores, pharmacy, post office, a small bar, two restaurants and a weekly street market.
+Surrounded by lush green countryside, olive groves and vineyards, the village of Grabels has various shops, including its own fresh bakery, butcher, 2 grocery stores, pharmacy, post office, a bar with restaurant facilities, a restaurant, various take-away facilities and a weekly street market.

-30 minutes south leads to numerous beaches with long stretches of golden sands such as Palavas, le Grau du Roi and Carnon Plage, offering restful tranquility or lively water sports and beach games.
+30 minutes south leads to numerous beaches with long stretches of golden sands such as Palavas, le Grau du Roi and Carnon Plage, offering restful tranquility and/or lively water sports and beach games.

-There are also the world famous natural Étangs ( large shallow brackish pools) of the Camargue with its wild flamingoes and white horses.
+There are also the world famous natural Étangs ( large shallow brackish waters) of the Camargue with its wild flamingoes and white horses.

 20 minutes north leads into the mountains with spectacular scenery, ancient villages and the meandering river Hérault with its gorges, natural caves, and river swimming, canoeing, kayaking and "white-water" facilities.

-The kitchen is well designed with solid oak units and fully equipped with 4 electric hobs, electric oven, fridge/freezer, microwave and dishwasher.
+The kitchen is well designed with solid oak units and fully equipped with a four-unit induction panel, electric oven, fridge/freezer, microwave and dishwasher.
 It has a full array of crockery, glasses and pots and pans for 10 people, and a good choice of condiments and cooking utensils